 We are also conducting a large-scale prospective pregnancy cohort study in Chris Hani Baragwanath Hospital, Soweto, South Africa, located in an area with a very high HIV prevalence (30%).
 We closely follow HIV-positive and HIV-negative women throughout pregnancy, which will give us a better understanding of the relationship between maternal HIV infection, antiretroviral therapy and adverse pregnancy outcomes.

 Within the same cohort, and as an adjunct to INTERBIO-21st, we collected biological samples (blood and placenta) which we use to characterise the immune responses associated with HIV infection in pregnancy by which HIV may cause PTB and SGA.
 A better understanding of these mechanisms should pave the way to the development of specific predictive, preventative and interventional strategies applicable in the developing world.

 Global molecular epidemiology of HIV.

-- Dr Wahyu Santosa, MSc by Research Student (Hertford College)
+- Dr Wahyu Santosa, (DPhil Student, Hertford College)